top of page

 • Navigating Triggers: Developing in-the-moment strategies to manage sudden anxiety or distress and restore your sense of control.

-Navigating Grief, Loss, and Life Transitions
+Navigating Grief, Loss,

 • Space for Your Story: Making room for all forms of loss and the complex emotions that come with them, without any pressure to "get over it."